rafa-acioly/animal_case/readme.md

+# Animal case convert camelCase to snakeCase and vice-versa

 [![CircleCI](https://circleci.com/gh/rafa-acioly/animal_case/tree/master.svg?style=svg)](https://circleci.com/gh/rafa-acioly/animal_case/tree/master)

-# Animal case convert camelCase to snakeCase and vice-versa
+> Most commonly used to build proxies when we need to create communication between apis that have different syntaxes on their endpoint.

 ## Usage: